 Connecting Synapse to Cerbos Hub

 Cerbos Hub is the managed service for distributing, auditing and governing Cerbos policies.
-Synapse’s embedded Cerbos PDP can source its policies from Hub as signed, versioned bundles, and can stream its audit logs into Hub for centralised retention, search and analysis.
-This is the recommended configuration for any Synapse deployment beyond local development.
+The in-process Cerbos PDP can source policies from Hub as optimized, versioned bundles and can send audit logs to Hub for centralised retention, search and analysis.

 The audit trail Hub receives captures each request as the PDP evaluated it, including every attribute that Synapse’s proxy extensions added before the decision.
 Each entry is annotated with the Synapse version, the list of extensions that ran, and any custom instance metadata configured on the instance.
 The record therefore reflects the inputs that produced the decision, not only the inputs the client sent.